LelandSindt/Timezone/ReadMe.md

 By first defining **TimeChangeRule**s (as above) and giving the daylight time rule and the standard time rule (assuming usEDT and usEST defined as above):
 `Timezone usEastern(usEDT, usEST);`

-By reading rules previously stored in EEPROM.
-This reads both the daylight and standard time rules previously stored at EEPROM address 100:
-`Timezone usPacific(100);`

 Note that **TimeChangeRule**s require 12 bytes of storage each, so the pair of rules associated with a Timezone object requires 24 bytes total.
 This could possibly change in future versions of the library.
 The size of a **TimeChangeRule** can be checked with `sizeof(usEDT)`.